-From freelance writers to interns to volunteer distributors, The Appalachian Voice publication is a massive group effort.
+From freelance writers to interns to volunteer distributors, The Appalachian Voice publication is the result of a massive group effort.
 Below are some ways you can get involved with the publication!

 Interested in using your writing, graphics or advertising skills to support environmental awareness in Appalachia?
-Each semester we accept several student interns to help us put together the bi-monthly publication.
-Gain firsthand experience in nonprofit communications through an internship.
+Each semester we accept several student interns to help us put together the publication.
+Gain firsthand experience in journalistic writing and in nonprofit communications through an internship.
 Applications are accepted on a rolling basis.
 Visit our organization’s internship page and look under “Communications internships” to learn more!

 The Appalachian Voice welcomes your ideas and submissions.
 Our print edition is published every other month, and because of our limited page space we schedule story topics several months to a year in advance to ensure that we are able to cover a wide variety of issues and geographic locations.
 If you have an idea for a story in The Appalachian Voice, please email editor [at] appvoices.org or call (828) 262-1500.